bejo-geshdo/learning-jenkins/README.md

 I created this repo to learn about Jenkins and to get more comfortable useing EC2/traditonal servers.

+## How to access

+You can access the template frontend that contains some info about the latest build here: https://www.jenkins.castrojonsson.se/

+Access to the Jenkins controller is locked down to specific IPs.

 ## What the code here will do

 The code in this repo will be able to do the following